lu-jiayi/homepage/index.md

 ## About Me

 Hello!
 I am a second-year PhD student in linguistics at Stanford University.
-I am mostly interested in syntax and psycholinguistics.
+Before coming to Stanford, I completed my BA at Northwestern University with majors in Linguistics, Neuroscience, and Integrated Science.

 ## Research
+I am primarily interested in syntax and psycholinguistics.

 ### Syntax
-In the domain of syntax, I'm generally interested in Island effects.
+In the domain of syntax, I'm generally interested in island effects.
 Specifically, I have looked at the coordinate structure constraint (the islandhood of conjuncts), and the argument/adjunct asymmetry in island effects.

 (1) Coordinate structure constraint and the syntax of coordination: